Jon Trickett: Blair and Brown governments

+At the 2001 general election, Trickett was again re-elected, with a decreased vote share of 65.4% and a decreased majority of 15,636.

-He played a significant role in rebelling against the Iraq War and participated in demonstrations against the War in London, Wakefield and Leeds.
+He played a significant role in rebelling against the Iraq War and participated in demonstrations against it in London, Wakefield, and Leeds.
 He rebelled on a number of occasions against Tony Blair's reforms to public services.
-He led the demands for a recall of Parliament at the time of the Israeli attacks on the Lebanon, and the campaign inside the Commons to amend the Companies Bill to secure public listed companies reporting on 'supply chain issues' in line with the suggestions of a range of non governmental organisations.
-He was also a leading figure in the campaign to prevent a decision to replace the Trident nuclear weapons system in 2007.
-In addition, he was Jon Cruddas's campaign manager during the 2007 Labour Party deputy leadership election.
+He led the demands for a recall of parliament at the time of the Israeli attacks on the Lebanon, and the campaign inside the Commons to amend the Companies Bill to secure public listed companies reporting on 'supply chain issues' in line with the suggestions of a range of non governmental organisations.

+At the 2005 general election, Trickett was again re-elected with a decreased vote share of 58.8% and a decreased majority of 13,481.

 Trickett had previously voted against the Blair Government's 90-day detention proposals in the Terrorism Act 2006, which had been publicly advocated by the police, and was joined by both Labour and Conservative MPs in the vote, the only time Blair was defeated in the Commons.
 Trickett and Cruddas voted in favour of the subsequent 28-day detention proposal, and Trickett then resigned from his position in Compass after voting in favour of the legislation despite opposition to the Bill from some members of Compass.

-Trickett was appointed by the trades unions as acting chair of the board of Tribune in 2007, but gave up this role when the paper was taken over by a private proprietor.

 In June 2007 he was asked by Gordon Brown to chair the party's manifesto group on housing, a position which he declined to take up.

-Following the cabinet reshuffle of 3 October 2008, Trickett became the Parliamentary Private Secretary to the Prime Minister, Gordon Brown.
+Following the cabinet reshuffle of 3 October 2008, Trickett became the Parliamentary private secretary to the Prime Minister, Gordon Brown.